zhangzhics/CITS5503_Sem2/Labs/Lab2EC2Docker.md

 * AWS EC2 Python/Boto/awscli/bash scripts VirtualBox
 * Docker

-Note: Do this from your VirtualBox VM – if you do it from any other platform (Windows, Mac – you will need to resolve any potential issues yourself)
+Note: please use your Ubuntu VM – if you do it from any other OS (e.g., Windows, Mac – some unknow issues might occur)

 ## Create an EC2 instance using awscli
 ### [1] Create a security group